nexxyz/pyserialoscd/README.md

 I started to make this to use my neotrellis-monome by okeyron (see [this thread](https://github.com/okyeron/neotrellis-monome)).
 Due to the windows version of serialosc requiring an FTDI device to find it in the Windows registry, e.g. teensy-based devices that don't use FTDI drivers are not picked up by serialoscd.

 And for fun.

+## Further plans
+I am extending this as I need and/or feel like it.
+If you would find additional functionality useful, e.g. monome-arc support, rotation, low-level commands such as setting device ID, or if you find very annoying bugs, let me know.
+Also, if anyone tests it with multiple grids, or on other platforms, I'm quite interested to hear about your results.